Utility expenses in Cyprus

 Telephone and Internet

 There are several providers of telecommunication services in Cyprus.
-Those are, in the first place, companies CYTA, Primetel, MTN.
+Those are, in the first place, CYTA, Primetel, Epic.
 Clicking on the links you can have a look at actual tariffs for their services.

 Subscriber fee for fixed line phone, broadband Internet as well as for Internet TV comprises approximately 50EUR/month.